 - National Gallery Singapore – Take a journey through Asia’s artistic splendor at National Gallery Singapore.
 Set within two National monuments – City Hall and former Singapore Supreme Court, it is home to the biggest public collection of Southeast Asian art in the world.

-- MINT Museum for Toys – If you love toys and collectibles, check out MINT Museum for toys which has a collection of over 3000 vintage toys.
+- MINT Museum for Toys – If you love toys and collectibles, check out MINT Museum for toys that have a collection of over 3000 vintage toys.
 Named as an acronym of ‘Moment of Imagination and Nostalgia with Toys’, this is truly the feeling you will get at this extraordinary museum.

 Venture out on a Singapore indoor nature attraction tour